alexhingtgen/Hingtgen-Portfolio/README.md

 To do:
 - Update the portfolio website as new events and successes occur in my life
-- Upload new photos and an current resume after some time passes
+- Upload new photos and a current resume after some time passes
 - It could be wortwhile to add more pages to the website to further display who I am

 ## Acknowledgements